dcpedit/redherring/README.md

 https://github.com/dcpedit/vial-qmk/blob/dcpedit/keyboards/dcpedit/redherring

 If you're flashing a brand new MCU, you will need to use an ISP programmer to install a bootloader first.
 I didn't have an AVR ISP programmer, so I flashed a spare Elite-C to do this.
-You need to assembed the PCB and flash the ATmega32A with the USBaspLoader bootloader.
+You need to first assemble the PCB, and then flash the ATmega32A with the USBaspLoader bootloader.

 [QMK's ISP flashing guide](https://github.com/qmk/qmk_firmware/blob/master/docs/isp_flashing_guide.md)